What is version control?

 Unfortunately, that came too late.
 I missed the deadline and lost the client.
 But I learned my lesson the hard way.

 Today, you can see version control seamlessly integrated into many apps.
-For example, when you edit a document on Google Docs, you can see a history of changes and revert your document to an earlier version.
-It's the same with files on Dropbox and many others.
+For example, when you edit a document in Google Docs, you can see a history of changes and revert your document to an earlier version.
+It's the same with files on Dropbox and many other services.
 Versioning in these apps happens automatically, and you don't have to think about it.

 But there are also standalone version control systems, like Git, Mercurial, or Subversion, where you have more explicit and granular control over the versioning process.

 Take the course as it was meant to be taken: bite-sized progression, focused linear order, gradually unlock Gitopedia entries.
-Continue with real Git in VS Code/Cursor at any time.
+Continue with real Git in VS Code/Cursor/Antigravity/Windsurf at any time.

 but requires sign-in